hartkopp/zerofeed/README.md

 ### Initializing/disabling the solar power limiter

 When the inverter is up and running the limit is disabled (set to 100%).
-Usually the persitent power limit value is always 100% at power on time until someone modified this value (with persistence).
+Usually the persistent power limit value is always 100% at power on time until someone modified this value (with persistence).
 This script only applies non-persistent power limitations to the inverter.